 Home School Agreement

 All Saints Primary is proud of the close partnership that exists between school and home.
 This partnership is valued by staff, parents and children.
 The principles of this partnership are set out in the Home School Agreements signed by the Head Teacher on behalf of the school, the parents and their children.
-Click to view Home School Agreement.
+Click to view the Home School Agreement

 We believe that home learning is an important part of the partnership we have with parents in supporting children to learn.